Date: September 17, 2024

 In the book Brain & Behavior, Garret and Hough confirm my points on Siegel’s comment: “Predatory aggression occurs when an animal attacks and kills its prey or when a human makes a premeditated, unprovoked attack on another.
 Predatory aggression is cold and emotionless, whereas affective aggression is characterized by its impulsiveness and emotional arousal.
 Although these terms have been useful in animal research, the terms instrumental and impulsive seem more descriptive of aggression seen in humans.
 Instrumental aggression is unprovoked and emotionless, and is intended to bring about some gain for the aggressor, for example, to intimidate or rob the victim.
 Impulsive aggression occurs in response to a threat, real or imagined, and is characterized by heightened emotionality.
 These two types of aggression are sometimes referred to as proactive and reactive, for obvious reasons.”

-This brings up four important points:
+This brings up five important points:

 2- There seems to be confusion between “attack” and “aggression,” not only in these fields but also from the websites above.
 An attack is an “assault upon prey or rival, using weapons designed to kill or maim.
 In the context of predatory behaviour, attacks are usually the culmination of a period of ambush or hunting” (McFarland, 2006).
 I would add that there is also a misunderstanding regarding the term “threat.”
 A threat “is a stimulus that most often precedes a behavior that may harm, inflict pain or injury, or decrease an individual’s chance of survival.
 A social-threat is a threat (a threatening behavior) from another individual or group of individuals that may cause submissive behavior or flight resulting in the temporary loss of a resource, but not injury.”
 (Abrantes, 2011).

 3- Although ‘predatory aggression’ is a term used in these fields for the reasons above, it is more accurate to categorize this behavior as proactive instrumental aggression rather than a separate form of aggression incompatible with its function (predation + aggression).
+Several scholars explicitly define “predatory aggression” as a proactive, instrumental form of aggressive behavior, which, by their own definition, is distinct from predation.
+This raises an interesting question as to why the term “predatory” continues to be used in this context, given its incompatibility with the concept and function of predatory behavior: https://www.sciencedirect.com/topics/psychology/predatory-aggression

 4- Aggressive behavior can be categorized into two types: reactive and instrumental aggression.
 Reactive aggression is driven by a desire to create distance or terminate a confrontation and is often accompanied by intense emotional displays.
 Instrumental aggression, on the other hand, is goal-oriented and may appear more calculated with less overt emotional expression.
 (Nelson, 2006).
 Note that this author also uses the term “predatory aggression” on the same terms as all the other authors.